Winifred Frances Villiers-Stuart

 Captain William Villiers-Stuart was born on 21 August 1804.1 He was the son of Lord Henry Stuart and Lady Gertrude Amelia Mason-Villiers.1 He married Catherine Cox, daughter of Michael Cox, on 1 June 1833.1 He died on 7 November 1873 at age 69.1

-Captain William Villiers-Stuart was baptised with the name of William Stuart.1 He gained the rank of Captain in the service of the 12th Lancers.1 He held the office of Member of Parliament (M.P.) for Waterford.1
+He was given the name of William Stuart at birth.1 He gained the rank of Captain in the 12th Lancers.1 He held the office of Member of Parliament (M.P.) for Waterford.1

 Children of Captain William Villiers-Stuart and Catherine Cox